DeepHM/ENSEMBLE_TEACHER/README.md

 ## Evaluation

-When you run the evaluation process, the log_df.csv file is created and the results are accumulated and updated.
+Running the evaluation process creates a log_df.csv file and updates the results cumulatively.

 #### - PASCAL VOC 2012